flosell/lambdacd-git/README.md

 [![Clojars Project](http://clojars.org/lambdacd-git/latest-version.svg)](http://clojars.org/lambdacd-git)

-This library is under development and no stable version has been released yet.
+**This library is under development.** It has not yet been tested on real world projects and interfaces are subject to change without notice.
+So please play around, give feedback and think twice before using it in production.

 ## Usage